CTT Teaching Grants

 Incubation Fund

 Incubation Fund grants support any teaching activity designed with a view toward creating Scholarship of Teaching and Learning publications, conference presentations, or an external pedagogy-related grant application.
-Faculty might use these funds to explore a proof-of-concept project or engage in research that adds to knowledge in the field of pedagogy.
+Instructors might use these funds to explore a proof-of-concept project or engage in research that adds to knowledge in the field of pedagogy.
 Funds may support individuals, including students, for their time; for materials; for guest presenters/speakers; or for fieldwork.
 These grants do not normally cover off-the-shelf software or equipment.
 Maximum award: $1000.

 Download Incubation Fund Application